Finance Agent v2

 Key Takeaways

-- There is substantial room for improvement: no single model leads on all nine categories, and the hardest categories — Financial Modeling and Precedents — sit well below the rest.
+• There is substantial room for improvement: no single model leads on all nine question categories, and the hardest categories, Financial Modeling and Precedents, top out at 23%.

 Background

 Automating analyst-grade financial research is valuable because the work is expensive, repetitive, and time-sensitive: analysts often need to move from filings and transcripts to a defensible model or investment memo under deadline.
-It is also difficult because the answer usually depends on finding the right source, applying the right finance convention, and carrying precise intermediate numbers through several steps.
+The work is also difficult because the answer depends on finding the right source, applying the right finance convention, and carrying precise intermediate numbers through several steps.

 Results

-The mid-tier sits only a few points below the leaders at a fraction of the cost, suggesting the accuracy premium at the frontier is modest relative to the price gap.
-Latency is the noisier axis — some mid-tier models match frontier wall-clock times, while others take several times longer.
+The mid-tier models sit only a few points below the leaders at a fraction of the cost, suggesting the accuracy premium at the frontier is modest relative to the price gap.

 Where Models Stand

-The 11-13 point drop is consistent across the leaderboard.
-Frontier models clear ~39% of questions cleanly; mid-tier models land in the low 30s; the worst performing models fall into the mid-teens.
+The strongest models clear roughly 46% of questions cleanly; mid-tier models land in the low 30s; the worst performing models fall into the mid-teens.
+Models are still unable to execute financial tasks perfectly, often missing core details that real analysts would include.

 The radar graph shows the per-model breakdown of tool calls across the six tools.

-Calculator is the dominant tool for most frontier models, accounting for 30-50% of their calls — but the retrieval mix varies sharply.
+Calculator is the dominant tool for most frontier models.
 Higher-performing models tend to spend more of their tool budget on numerical resolution after finding the relevant source material.
-Lower-performing models often lean harder on web_search and retrieve_information, making more exploratory calls that do not translate into correct answers.
+Lower-performing models lean harder on web_search and retrieve_information, making more exploratory calls that do not translate into correct answers.
 Price history sits at 4-11% across the board, matching its narrower role in Market Analysis questions.

 Model Output Examples